 Email address: firstname.lastname@example.org

-Mayor Anna M. Peterson took office on January 11, 2011, and is serving her second term.
+Mayor Anna M. Peterson took office on January 11, 2011, and is serving her third term.
 She has been a leader in business, civic and community organizations in Salem for over 25 years.
 She attended Roosevelt High School, in Portland, Oregon and received a Bachelor of Science degree, in Journalism from the University of Oregon.
 Mayor Peterson is married to Edwin Peterson, the former Chief Justice of the Oregon Supreme Court.